 She writes immersive and relevant stories for children of all backgrounds that are accessible and relatable and which enable young people to walk in others’ shoes.
 Her work is inspired by news stories.
 She explores outside political events and how they impact family relationships and friendships.
 Her stories humanise ‘the other’, whilst challenging stereotypes.
 She writes about tolerance, how people interact, become friends, belonging and identity and the expectations of others.
 She focuses on how something societal impacts multi-cultural families and how they deal with it.
 Her stories are about ordinary people who do extraordinary things when thrown into circumstances they never saw coming.

 A. M. Dassu’s debut BOY, EVERYWHERE is a contemporary upper middle grade novel about a privileged 13-year-old boy from Syria who is forced to leave everything he owns and knows behind.
-It is a coming-of-age story of friendship, family, belonging and fighting for a better future, and shows how ‘they’ are also ‘us’.
+It is a coming-of-age story of friendship, family, belonging and fighting for a better future, and challenges the negative narrative surrounding refugees showing how ‘they’ are also ‘us’.

 A. M. Dassu has used her publishing deal advances for her debut middle grade novel Boy, Everywhere to assist Syrian refugees in her city and set up a grant to support an unpublished refugee or immigrant writer.
 It will be published in the UK and Commonwealth in October 2020 and USA in Spring 2021.

 She is represented by Jennifer Laughran at Andrea Brown Literary Agency Inc. You can find her on Twitter @a_reflective and Instagram @a.m.dassu

 Colour photo – in action talking at an event